 When you picture cotton what you see?
 Fluffy stuff, right?
 Well, fluffy stuff takes more space, plus they take longer to dry when wet.
 Hey, I’m not saying don’t pack anything with cotton, but try to have a variation with a higher percentage of Polyester or other synthetic; they take slightly less space plus they dry quicker than cotton.
 Obviously, don’t pack more clothes than you need either.

-5. More than one jean
+5. More than one pair of jeans

 Following the previous point… Jeans take a lot of space, are heavy, and they take forever to dry.
-But, I have to admit that one pair of jeaks is almost necessary.
+But, I have to admit that one pair of jeans is almost necessary.
 They can last days without washing, are warm enough, durable, fashionable, and don’t make you look like a tourist.

 6. Those nice shoes

-Maybe you decide to carry a pair of nice shoes for when you go out to party or want to look nice.
+Maybe you decide to carry a pair of nice shoes for when you go out to a party or want to look nice.
 It’s not wise to carry a pair of nice shoes just for that occasion.
 Instead, select wisely your day-to-day sneakers, the can be decent enough to fit with your night out outfit, but comfortable enough to allow you to walk for miles.
 I personally like Pumas for their versatility and looks.